nginxinc/nginx-wiki/source/modules/redis2.rst

 Lua Interoperability
 --------------------

-This module can be served as a non-blocking redis2 client for :doc::github:`lua` (but nowadays it is recommended to use the `lua-resty-redis <openresty/lua-resty-redis>` library instead, which is much simpler to use and more efficient most of the time).
+This module can be served as a non-blocking redis2 client for :doc:`lua` (but nowadays it is recommended to use the :github:`lua-resty-redis <openresty/lua-resty-redis>` library instead, which is much simpler to use and more efficient most of the time).
 Here's an example using a GET subrequest:

 .. code-block:: nginx